A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Simulations

 \subsection{Illustration of the IPCW Split Conformal algorithm}

 In this section, we illustrate the construction of prediction intervals using the IPCW split conformal algorithm introduced in Section~\ref{sec::split} (see also Algorithm~\ref{algo::IPCWsplit}).
 We simulate data using the simulation scheme \textbf{B} and we train all four learning models introduced at the beginning of Section~\ref{sec::simulations}.
 We first start by displaying in Figure~\ref{fig::split_all} the prediction intervals at level $1-\alpha = 0.9$ on a sample of 10 individuals while the algorithms were trained on a single independent sample of size $4,000$.
+As previously mentioned, intervals were not truncated.
+In order to have intervals comprised between $0$ and $\tau$, we could truncate both predictions and intervals, which would lead to a higher coverage (results not shown).

 Then, the coverage of the intervals, as claimed by Theorem~\ref{thm::conformal_pred_int}, is assessed in Figure \ref{fig::coverage_fig}, with $1-\alpha$ equal to $0.8$, $0.9$ or $0.95$.
-This time, the learning algorithms were trained on samples of size $n=100$, $500$ and $1,000$ and the testing set is of size $m=500$.
-The simulations were repeated $200$ times.
+This time, the learning algorithms were trained on samples of size $n=300$, $500$ and $750$ where $n_1$ is fixed to $250$ and $n_2$ takes successively the values $50$, $250$ and $500$.
+The testing set, on which the empirical coverage is assessed, is of size $m=500$.
+The simulations were repeated $400$ times.
 We observe that for all learning models and confidence levels, the empirical coverage converges to $1-\alpha$, except for the integrated Kaplan-Meier algorithm which converges to a level greater than $1-\alpha$.
 Since this algorithm gives an RMST estimation that is identical for all individuals (as it does not take into account the covariates), the observations $T_i$ that are greater than $\tau$ will all have the same residual value.
 These ties make the distribution of the residuals discrete and therefore the empirical quantile of order $1-\alpha$ is such that the coverage exceeds $1-\alpha$ (see~Remark~\ref{rk::discontinuousres}).